 Twofold then are the ends which unerring Providence has ordained for man: the bliss of this life, which consists in the functioning of his own powers, and which is typified by the earthly Paradise; and the bliss of eternal life, which consists in the enjoyment of that divine vision to which he cannot attain by his own powers, except they be aided by the divine light, and this state is made intelligible by the celestial Paradise.
 These two states of bliss, like two different goals, man must reach by different ways.

-“Twofold are the ends which unerring Providence has ordained for man” says the Monarchia, and the canti of the earthly paradise are full of doublings (as noted in the diagram included above), which reflect the twofold ends of life: the bliss of this life and the bliss of eternal life.
+“Twofold are the ends which unerring Providence has ordained for man” says the Monarchia, and the canti of the Earthly Paradise are full of doublings (as noted in the diagram included above), which reflect the twofold ends of life: the bliss of this life and the bliss of eternal life.
 These doublings include Matelda/Beatrice, previously represented by another double, Lia/Rachele.
-They are emblems of what the Monarchia calls “the bliss of this life, which consists in the functioning of [man’s] own powers”, and “the bliss of eternal life, which consists in the enjoyment of that divine vision to which [man] cannot attain by his own powers”.
+They are emblems of the “twofold ends of life” of the Monarchia: “the bliss of this life, which consists in the functioning of [man’s] own powers”, and “the bliss of eternal life, which consists in the enjoyment of that divine vision to which [man] cannot attain by his own powers”.

 The garden in which Dante now finds himself is “the bliss of this life”, as per the Monarchia passage above.
 But this garden is thus also the reminder of all that we lost through the sin of Adam and Eve.
 We remember that on the terrace of gluttony there was a tree that was grafted from the tree that Eve ate.
 The tree that Eve ate comes from the garden of Eden; we, Eve’s children, lost the right to inhabit the garden of Eden because of her transgression.
 Our loss is all around us, as palpable as the lovely breeze and the rustling trees, the singing birds and the beautiful lady.